luxms/greenplum-fdw/README.md

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for the [Greenplum database](https://greenplum.org/), which is actually PostgreSQL fork with MPP capabilities.

-Greenplum 5 is actually PostgreSQL 8.3 (as of Sept.
+Greenplum 5 is based on PostgreSQL 8.3 (as of Sept.
 2018) and uses libpq wire protocol.
 So it would be possible just to use postgres_fdw.
 But if you do, you will see the error like this:

 ```